 When conditions allow, ice skating is offered at Lakewood in Wauconda, and at Old School and Independence Grove in Libertyville.

 At Independence Grove, the designated skating area is open 6:30 am–sunset, daily.
 You'll find it on the southern end of the lake, west of the marina.
 To access, bear right on the preserve road after the gatehouse and park in the first lot.
 Map »

 The Lakewood rink is part of a dedicated Winter Sports Area at that site, and is lighted, allowing for extended winter fun 6:30 am–9 pm, daily.
 It’s next to a sledding hill, so you can access two activities in one visit.
 Map »

 The Old School rink is open 6:30 am–sunset, daily.
 To access the designated skating area, follow the roadway until you reach the parking area on your right signed for skating and sledding.
 Map »

-Check the status map below before heading how to the preserves.
-View a larger map.
+Check the status map below before heading out to the preserves.
+View larger map.